Colic should go away by the time your baby is 4 months old. Until then, try these tips. They may give both of you some relief.

 Soothe Your Baby With Sound and Motion

-Use motion to soothe.
+Walk or rock.
 Motion helps calm babies.
-Put your baby in a sling carrier on the front of your body and walk around.
+Walk around with your baby in a baby carrier (the kind you wear over your chest).
 The combined warmth and rhythm may lull her to sleep.

 Use sound to calm your baby.
-Many babies respond well to the gentle hum of some machines, such as a:
+Many babies respond well to the gentle hum of a machine, such as a:

 - White-noise machine

 You could also try classical music or a "heartbeat soundtrack" next to the crib.

 Bright lights and sounds can overwhelm a colicky baby.
 Your baby may calm down if you: